Dynamic Information Design with Diminishing Sensitivity Over News: Model

-The agent starts with a prior belief $\pi_{0}\in\Delta(\Theta)$ about the state, where $\pi_{0}(\theta)>0$ for all $\theta\in\Theta$.
-In every period $t=1,...,T,$ the agent observes some information and forms the Bayesian posterior belief $\pi_{t}\in\Delta(\Theta)$ about the state.
-The information is non-instrumental in that no actions taken in these interim periods affect the state or the consumption utility in period $T$.
+The agent starts with a prior probability $0<\pi_{0}<1$ of the state being $A$.
+In every period $t=1,...,T,$ the agent observes some information and updates his belief about $\{\theta=A\}$ to the Bayesian posterior $0\le\pi_{t}\le1.$ The information is non-instrumental in that no actions taken in these interim periods affect the state or the consumption utility in period $T$.
+In period $T,$ he exogenously and perfectly learns the true state $\theta$ at the moment of consumption, so we always have $\pi_{T}=1$ if $\theta=A$ and $\pi_{T}=0$ if $\theta=B$.